corda/corda/docs/source/tutorial-cordapp.rst

 * Change directories to the freshly cloned repo: ``cd cordapp-example``

-.. note:: If you wish to build off the latest, unstable version of the codebase, follow the instructions in :doc:`building against Master <building-against-master>` instead.

 Opening the example CorDapp in IntelliJ
 ---------------------------------------
-Let's open the example CorDapp in IntelliJ IDEA.
+Let's open the example CorDapp in IntelliJ IDEA:

-**If opening a fresh IntelliJ instance**
+**If opening a fresh IntelliJ instance**:

 * Open IntelliJ
 * A dialogue box will appear: